randomSveta/caesar-cipher-cli/caesar-cipher/README.md

 1. For command-line arguments this interface uses [https://www.npmjs.com/package/commander](https://www.npmjs.com/package/commander)
-2. "Commander" sends an error to _process.stderr_ ans exit with code 1, if action (encode/decode) or the shift is missing. **ex.:** error: required option '-a, --action <type>' not specified
+2. "Commander" sends an error to _process.stderr_ and exit with code 1, if action (encode/decode) or the shift is missing. **ex.:** error: required option '-a, --action <type>' not specified
 3. If the input file is missed _stdin_ is an input source.
 4. If the output file is missed _stdout_ is an output destination.
 5. If the input and/or output file is given but doesn't exist or you can't read it (e.g. because of permissions or it is a directory) - human-friendly error will be printed in _stderr_ and cli exit with code 1.
 6. If passed params are fine the output (file or stdout) contains encoded/decoded content of input (file or stdin).
 7. For encoding/decoding use only the English alphabet, all other characters will be kept untouched.
 8. To start using this Caesar Cipher CLI, go to the "/caesar-cipher" folder.
 All commands should be run from this folder.

 **Usage example:**